Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The part that actually compresses the air is often referred to as the pump, or compressor pump.

 On all air compressors, the pump pulls in free air from the atmosphere through an intake valve.
 That intake port on the pump typically has a filter on it to keep dust out of the pump.
-The pump is then supposed to drive the air it takes in into the tank, and in so doing increases air pressure in the compressor tank.
+The pump is then supposed to drive the air it takes into the tank, and in so doing increase air pressure in the compressor tank.

-Different styles of air compressors, reciprocating versus rotary screw for example, accomplish this with different methods, yet they pretty much all do the same thing, suck in air from around the room or through an outside air intake and drive that air into a tank to build up pressure.
+Different styles of air compressors, reciprocating versus rotary screw, for example, accomplish this with different methods, yet they pretty much all do the same thing, suck in air from around the room or through an outside air intake and drive that air into a tank to build up pressure.

 When a compressor pump is driven by a properly working motor, and the pump is cycling, why won’t the pressure in the tank build?
 Next comes the most likely reasons.

 What Are the Most Likely Reasons for My Air Compressor Not Building Pressure?

 The most likely reasons for your air compressor not building pressure are: